Robotic Monitoring of Colorimetric Leaf Sensors for Precision Agriculture: Experiments Alice

 \subsection{System Evaluation Metrics}

+To evaluate the performance of our method, component and system-level testing is conducted in three different experimental settings: (1) controlled indoors, (2) unstructured outdoors, and (3) structured outdoors, depicted in Fig.~\ref{fig:row_crop_environment}.
+In all three settings, artificial cane plants are arranged in staggered rows, with $1$m spacing between plants.
+The 2.5cm$\times$2.5cm sensors are affixed to leaves such that they are frontoparallel and unobstructed from the robot's camera view.

+Due to the fixed focal length of the hyperspectral camera, the robot is assumed to be initialized via a global planner to a heading parallel to a crop row with 1m distance to the plants.
+Fig.~\ref{fig:yolo_detections} shows the success of the object detector in detecting leaf sensors in the various experimental settings.
+Tab.~\ref{tab:yolo_eval} shows the performance comparison between YOLOv7 and other variants of the model on our evaluation dataset.

-To evaluate the performance of our method, component and system-level testing is conducted in three different experimental settings: (1) Controlled/Structured Indoor Lab Setting, (2) Unstructured Outdoor Setting, and (3) Structured Outdoor Setting.
-The system-level performance was assessed by the following metrics: (1) YOLO Object detection success in correctly detecting a leaf sensor and causing the robot to take a hyperspectral image of that leaf sensor.
-(2) Hyperspectral image capture success rate, wherein we quantify the rate at which, once a leaf sensor is detected, a hyperspectral image that successfully captures a portion of that sensor is acquired.
-(3) Resonance acquisition, where a positive acquisition provides a resonance spectra signal with a noise ratio that is greater than or equal to that in Fig. \ref{fig:Indoor Characterization}. \Shobhita{Is there a third metric we can put here?
+\textbf{Metrics.} The system-level performance was assessed by the following metrics: (1) \textbf{Traversal RMSE:} measures robot path accuracy, (2-5) \textbf{Detector mIoU, Precision, Recall:} evaluates the YOLO model's success in correctly identifying leaf sensors, (6, 7) \textbf{Decision Precision, Recall:} evaluates the robot's success in properly determining which leaf sensor detections given by the YOLO model should be chosen for hyperspectral imaging using threshold-based verification criteria involving measurement consistency, apparent sensor size, and relative distance in the image frame, (8) \textbf{Hyperspectral image capture success rate:} Quantifies the rate at which a hyperspectral image successfully captures a portion of the identified sensor, (9) \textbf{Resonance acquisition success rate:} quantifies the rate of the captured images with a resonance spectra signal-to-noise ratio that is greater than or equal to that in Fig. \ref{fig:Indoor Characterization}.
+Tab.~\ref{fig:full_results} details these results. \Shobhita{Is there a third metric we can put here?
 See the description below of the full pipeline, and maybe have metrics accordingly?
 Alice: is the resonance metric to be included?
 Including for now}